ulisesten/MetalSlug/README.md

 ## updates

-    using cmake to manage the building process refactoring code
+- Using cmake to manage the building process
+- Refactoring code
-    fullscreen is working now
+- Fullscreen is working now
+- Adding Socket.io for network functions(Development)

 ## Notes:

 Feel free to collaborate, open issues, etc.